ansys/actions/doc/source/doc-actions/index.rst

         ...
     }

-All previous logic allows to user from multi-version documentation history in a PyAnsys project.
+All previous logic supports multi-version documentation history in a PyAnsys project.

 .. jinja:: doc-deploy-stable

     {{ inputs_table }}

-Code sample for using this action:
+Here is a code sample for using this action:

 .. code-block:: yaml